 Mematic lets you put a unique spin on already popular memes and create new ones all your own.
 The app is simple to use and provides you with a large gallery of memes that you can add text to and also gives you to the option to use images of your own.
 One of the coolest features of the app is the ability to add freely-arranged text anywhere on any image.

 built-in Meme Generator that lets you create hilarious memes to share on your own social media accounts or directly to its webpages.
 You can add text to blank versions of some of the most popular memes, giving you free reign to create almost any joke you want or upload images of your own and edit text the same way.
 Plus, if you create an account on the site, you'll be able to save all of your memes to your own personal library.

+you make memes.
+Canva is an easy-to-use design site for people of all skill levels.
+You can either choose from the site's own library of images or upload images of your own.
+Either way, Canva lets you customize and add text and then move it around however you want.
 Memeful Generator gives you what seems like an endless supply of meme options to customize.
 Because there is no particular order to the meme library, you'll even get to see really old memes you probably forgot about.
 You just have to click on whichever blank meme you want to use, and you'll be taken to the generator where you can add text.
 The fun part about this generator is that the text is already placed where it would be in typical adaptations of the meme, so all you have to do is type your text in!